eiiches/scriptable-jmx-exporter/README.md

 #### Getting ready for upcoming OpenMetrics support

-While this agent does not support OpenMetrics yet, you can prepare for the upcoming OpenMetrics support.
+While this exporter does not support OpenMetrics yet, you can prepare for the upcoming OpenMetrics support.
 The most notable difference between the Prometheus format and the OpenMetrics format is that OpenMetrics requires (not only recommends) `_total` suffix for counter metrics.
 To ensure conformance to both formats in future, set `total` suffix to `counter` metrics.
 E.g.